 Fall and spring semesters: Grants for in-state tuition may be awarded for one course, up to five credits, for undergraduate and Special students; and up to three credits for graduates and Capstone Certificate students.
 Dissertators (considered to be full-time) are not eligible for the grant.

-Summer Session (excluding the Three-Week intersession): Grants for in-state tuition may be awarded for one three-credit course for undergraduates, graduates and Special students.
+Summer Session: Grants for in-state tuition may be awarded for one three-credit course for undergraduates, graduates and Special students.

 Please note: An individual may receive the grant a maximum of two times.

 Fall Term: July 1 (application available in early May)

 Spring Term: Nov.
 1 (application available in early September)

 Summer Term: May 1 (application available in early March)

 To be eligible to receive the grant your application must be accurate at the time of submission.
 If something changes with your situation after you submit your application (e.g., change of address, financial information, academic plans, etc.) please contact the grant coordinator as soon as possible.